 Children’s Growth Plates:

 Here at the Medical City Children’s Orthopedics and Spine Specialists, our doctors specialize in evaluating and treating limb deformities.
 Specifically, those that affect children, adolescents, and teenagers.
-That’s why we have fracture clinics available throughout the day.
-We have highly trained professionals in at least one of our offices available for walk-in patients throughout the day.
+That’s why we have fracture clinics with highly trained professionals in at least one of our offices available for walk-in patients throughout the day.
 Children’s emergencies are just that and we are available for you and your child.
 We will provide the right diagnosis and care for children with damaged or injured growth plates to help your child’s bones heal and grow properly.

 What Are Growth Plates?